smccue2019/eqpt2gwb/README.md

 # eqpt2gwb
-convert an EQ3/6 thermodynamic database # to a Geochemists's Workbench (GWB) thermodynamic database
+EQPT2GWB, a script to convert an EQ3/6 thermodynamic database to a Geochemists's Workbench (GWB) thermodynamic database.